35+ Best fiction books of all time with buy online links

 Buy Westside by W.M Akers

-32. Rusty Brown by Chris Ware
+32. Rusty Brown fiction book by Chris Ware

 It is a new serialized comic book, published in 2019 by Pantheon Press.
 Though the title is Rusty Brown, this is simply a collection of short stories, each of which has a different character in the setting of a Midwestern American city.
 The music is soft, and the tempo is steady, the perfect atmosphere for appreciating the wonderful art. .Chris Ware has a way to portray the dark lives that most of us are living with a dreadful beauty.
 Rusty Brown, like Building Stories, is a believable slice of life, featuring characters and stories that feel like our every day, day in and day out.
 Ever the master of the nuanced word, the tale of Ware is an illuminated map of human emotion and how he manages to do that with cartoons is anyone’s guess.